Healthy Homes Assessment Alicetown

 Insulation Alicetown

-A house that is well-insulated will reduce the risk of condensation and lower the chance of mould and dampness as well as making more easy to the household to hold heat.
+A house that is well-insulated will help to control condensation and lessen the likelihood of dampness and mould, as well as making more easy to allow the house to keep warmth.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

 Alicetown Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside it is also about the outside.
-You must ensure there is somewhere for surface and ground water to go, and also stop it from getting into the building.
-When it concerns damp and moisture it’s usually what you don’t see that can cause a lot of trouble, causing damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere for rain, surface and underground water to flow, and prevent it from getting into the building.
+When it comes to moisture and damp it is typically those concerns that you aren’t aware of that could be a huge problem and cause damage to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with efficient drainage to get rid of rainwater, storm water and ground water, including an appropriate outfall or runoff.
-Making sure that water has a proper place to go and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties should have effective drainage to eliminate rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and it can’t linger underneath the buildings is an essential part of making sure your property is dry.

-In addition to an irrigation system to stop moisture ingress, if your rental has an enclosed gap between your floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop water ingress, if the property has an enclosed space between floorboards and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.

-A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the building.
-It also helps in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from accumulating into the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection